This post may contain affiliate links. Please read our disclosure policy.

-Bourbon glazed salmon is a simple and delicious salmon recipe served in a sweet and sticky bourbon glaze.
-This Asian-inspired recipe comes together in about 15 minutes from start to finish.
+Bourbon glazed salmon is a simple and delicious recipe with a sweet and sticky bourbon glaze.
+This Asian-inspired recipe comes together in about 15 minutes with 3 simple steps!
 Picture pan-seared salmon topped with a citrusy orange sauce, sweetened with honey and the natural sugars found in bourbon.

-This salmon is best served over a bed of jasmine rice.
+This salmon is best served over a bed of jasmine rice or cilantro lime rice along with my delicious Brussels sprouts with honey and balsamic.
 Hit the entire plate with a little lemon zest and serve with extra lemon wedges.
 You’ll be amazed at how well the crispy pan-seared salmon pairs with the salty, sweet, and citrusy flavors.

 The beautiful thing about this glaze is it doesn’t require any marinating.
 The sauce instantly thickens as it’s heated and carmelizes, rendering a sticky glaze that coats your salmon with so much flavor.